nawabahmadreshi/documentation/pages/marketing-channels/google-search-engagement-ads.md

 Sometimes, your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
 Please ensure that for the Branch link you're using to track installs, Deepviews are disabled and a desktop redirect is set to either the App / Play store.

+**Q: Can I run a Adwords Search Network Mobile Engagement Campaign for iOS?**

+**A:** As of June 2017, Google Adwords currently does not support this campaign type.
+We'll update our documentation if the campaign type gets supported in the future!

 **Q: How can I test the Branch Ad link?**

 **A:** On the Adwords Ad creator page or the when editing your ad, locate and click the **_Test this app URI_** button.
 With an Android phone that has your mobile app installed, use a QR code reader application to read the generated QR code to simulate a click on your Ad.
 Now you can verify that your Branch Ad link works and deep linked data is passed through to the app.

-{% image src="/img/pages/features/google-search-engagement-ads/Android/debug-uri.png" half center alt='Debug Link' %}
+{% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/debug-uri.png" half center alt='Debug Link' %}

 {% endif %}